-Photos are a fantastic way of bringing you a little closer to your ancestors, giving you an insight into the people who have shaped who you are today and who you could become in the future.
+Old family photos are a fantastic way of bringing you a little closer to your ancestors.
+They can help you better understand the people who have shaped who you are today and who you could become in the future.

-Your relative doesn't even have to have committed a crime or made headlines to have their likeness documented (although that can certainly help!).
-There are certain record sets that are much more likely to have photos than others.
-Here are some of the record sets you should be searching to meet your ancestors face to face.
+Your relative doesn't even have to have committed a crime or made headlines to have their likeness documented (although that can help).
+Certain record sets are much more likely to have photos than others.
+Here are some of the record sets you should be searching to meet your ancestors face-to-face.

-Hospital records and prison records are one of the best opportunities to find photographs of your ancestors, as patients and internees were often photographed on admittance.
+Hospital and prison records provide one of the best opportunities to find photos of your ancestors, as patients and internees were often photographed on admittance.

 Even if you don't find a photo of your ancestor in these records, you'll often find rich physical and mental descriptions to help paint a picture of what they were like as a person.

-If you do find your ancestor in the hospital or prison records, be sure to check the historic newspapers as well to see if you can find an article that puts their internment in context.
+If you do find your ancestor in hospital or prison records, be sure to also check old newspapers to see if you can find an article that puts their internment in context.
 In some cases, you may even find a photo of them printed with the story.

-United States Passport Applications records are another good resource for finding a photo of your ancestor.
-This record set has nearly one million names starting from the early nineteenth century all the way to 1929.
-If your ancestor applied for a passport after the 21 December 1914, they were required by law to submit a photo with the application.
+Our United States Passport Applications records are another good resource for finding a photo of your ancestor.
+This record set has nearly one million names starting from the early 19th century to 1929.
+If your ancestor applied for a passport after 21 December 1914, they were required by law to submit a photo with the application.
 These appear on the second page of the online record.

-If, like many people, you have ancestors who served, there's a good chance you'll find their face in either military records or local newspapers, which would often run stories on local men and women serving the country, particularly during the World Wars.
+If like many people, you have ancestors who served, there's a good chance you'll find their face in either military records or local newspapers, which would often run stories on men and women serving the country, particularly during the World Wars.

-If their individual military record doesn't have an image, try looking at records held for their battalion or platoon.
+If their military service record doesn't include an image, try looking at records held for their battalion or platoon.
 It may be that you're lucky enough to strike upon a regimental photograph that contains your ancestors and their comrades.

-Another approach is in our collection of millions of pages of historic newspapers.
-If your ancestor served in the military during World War 1 or 2, start with a search for their name, with the option of narrowing the search fields to newspapers from the local area.
+Another place to look for photos is among our millions historical newspaper pages.
+If your ancestor served in the military during the World Wars, start with a search for their name, with the option of narrowing the search fields to newspapers from the local area.
 If that doesn't return any results, try searching for the name of their regiment for group photos.

-It's a long shot, but simply searching for the area your relatives lived during certain dates could turn up a surprising result.
-Photos of local residents often appear under ambiguous headlines such as "Fun in the Snow" or "A Day at the Races", and you may just recognise a certain upturned nose in your searches.
+It's a long shot, but simply searching for the area your relatives lived during certain dates could turn up surprising results.
+Photos of residents often appear under ambiguous headlines such as "Fun in the Snow" or "A Day at the Races", and you may just recognise a certain upturned nose in your searches.